-- In accordance with BSS policies, Faculty Leaders/Staff must submit their travel paperwork for travel voucher reconciliation to the Study Abroad Office within five (5) days of their return to the U.S. - If Faculty Leaders/Staff plan to return to campus more than 5 days after the program end date, they must inform SAO so that arrangements can be made to receive the travel paperwork electronically or by mail.

-- Each receipt should be labeled with the type of expense (meal, taxi etc.) and date of expense, put in the envelopes SAO prepared for Faculty Leaders/Staff, and recorded on the transaction sheet provided.
-Alternately, Faculty Leaders/Staff may choose to submit receipts electronically using images taken by their mobile phone using an app such a Drop Box. - No foreign currency or U.S. cash, including coins, will be accepted when repaying a Travel Advance.
-Faculty Leaders are required to write a check to UNT for the requested amount. - Other important BSS guidelines: - Travel vouchers are due to BSS Travel within 7 business days of the last day of travel.
+- In accordance with BSS policies, Faculty Leaders must submit their travel paperwork for travel voucher reconciliation to the Study Abroad Office within five (5) days of their return to the U.S. - If you plan to return to campus more than 5 days after the program end date, you must inform SAO so that we can make arrangements to receive your travel paperwork electronically or by mail. - Each receipt should be labeled with the type of expense (meal, taxi etc.) and date of expense, put in the envelopes SAO prepared for Faculty Leaders, and recorded on the transaction sheet provided.
+Alternately, Leaders may choose to submit receipts electronically using images taken by their mobile phone using an app such a Drop Box. - No foreign currency or U.S. cash, including coins, will be accepted when repaying a Travel Advance.
+Faculty Leaders will need to write a check for the requested amount. - Other important BSS guidelines: - Travel vouchers are due to BSS Travel within 7 business days of the last day of travel.
 At that time a notice will be sent regarding the overdue status.
 A voucher must be received by BSS Travel within 30 days or the DeptID will be charged the full amount and the delinquency of the traveler will be reported to internal audit.
-Any travel reimbursement vouchers or advance service requests for the employee will not be processed until documentation for overdue voucher is received. - o In accordance with IRS directives, a reimbursement request for travel expenses must be submitted within 60 days of the last day of travel or the expenses will be treated as taxable wages. - o Faculty Leaders who do not comply with BSS deadlines jeopardize the ability of UNT to provide travel advances for faculty led programs as well as for their own future UNT travel.
+Any travel reimbursement vouchers or advance service requests for the employee will not be processed until documentation for overdue voucher is received. - o In accordance with IRS directives, a reimbursement request for travel expenses must be submitted within 60 days of the last day of travel or the expenses will be treated as taxable wages. - Faculty Leaders who do not comply with BSS deadlines jeopardize the ability of UNT to provide travel advances for faculty led programs as well as for their own future UNT travel.